 Participation rates in the SHOP Marketplace are calculated by dividing the number of employees enrolling by the number of employees eligible for coverage (those employees listed on your employee roster).
 Dependents of your employees are not included in this calculation.
 Employees who will be covered through another person's job, Medicare, Medicaid, or the Department of Veterans Affairs, Indian Health Service programs, and TRICARE are not included in this calculation.
 Employees with individual non-group private coverage (including coverage through the individual Marketplace) are included in the calculation.

-For plan years starting in 2014, you’ll make premium payments directly to the insurance company.
 For plan years beginning on or after January 1, 2015, you’ll make your premium payments through the SHOP Marketplace.
 If your employees enroll in more than one plan, your premium payments will be combined for participating insurance companies.